lingcheng99/census-map/README.md

 # san-francisco-census-map
 <br>
-The motivation of the project is to use ACS(American Community Survey) data and join the location data (TIGER/line shapefiles)based on geom.id, in order to show census data in choroplet map.
+The motivation of the project is to use ACS(American Community Survey) data and join the location data (TIGER/line shapefiles), in order to show census data in choroplet map.
 <br>
 <br>
-With crime location data from Kaggle's competition, I mapped the location and density of crime.
+Using ACS(American Community Survey) data from factfinder.census.gov, I plotted poverty rate and uninsured rate for census tract in San Francisco.
 <br>
 <br>
-Using ACS(American Community Survey) data from factfinder.census.gov, I plotted the poverty rate and uninsured rate for census tract in San Francisco.
+With crime location data from Kaggle's competition, I mapped the location and density of crime in San Francisco.